 Gluten is a general name for the naturally present proteins in cereal grains, such as wheat, rye, and barley.
 People with celiac disease should avoid foods that contain gluten.

 Learn about the foods that contain gluten, gluten intolerance, and gluten sensitivity here.

 FODMAPs are certain carbohydrates (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) that the body has difficulty digesting.
 They can also cause digestive symptoms.
 People on a low-FODMAP diet avoid foods containing these carbohydrates.
 Foods that contain these carbohydrates

 - fruits and vegetables

 - dairy products

 - sugars and artificial sweeteners

-Although there is little research relating to MC specifically, a low-FODMAP diet can help relieve symptoms in people with other digestive disorders, such as IBS.
+Although there is little research on MC specifically, a low FODMAP diet can help relieve symptoms in people with other digestive disorders, such as IBS.

 Medications are generally effective in treating MC.
 In addition to recommending dietary and lifestyle changes, a doctor or gastroenterologist

 There is only limited research on which foods may help or worsen MC.
 Keeping a food diary can help a person identify and avoid foods that seem to trigger symptoms.
 People should avoid foods containing substances they are intolerant to, such as lactose or gluten.